MP: In Nath bastion Chhindwara, Shah slams Cong, claims only BJP can provide security, prosperity | Politics

 - India

-Speaking at a gathering in Chhindwara, a bastion of Madhya Pradesh Congress chief Kamal Nath for almost 50 years now, Shah asked people to vote overwhelmingly for the BJP in the Assembly polls to be held in the state later this year.
+Speaking at a gathering in Chhindwara, the bastion of Madhya Pradesh Congress chief Kamal Nath for almost 50 years now, Shah asked people to vote overwhelmingly for the BJP in the Assembly polls to be held in the state later this year and the 2024 Lok Sabha elections.

-Training his guns on Nath, the Union minister said the former did nothing for the people of the state when he was chief minister between December 2018 and March 2020.
+Training his guns on Nath, the Union minister said the former did nothing for the people of the state when he was chief minister between December 2018 and March 2020 but ''indulged in corruption''.

 ''Previous Congress governments did not care for the tribals, the poor and those from the Other Backward Classes.
 Only the BJP can provide security, prosperity and ensure welfare of the poor.
 Prime Minister Narendra Modi cares for the respect of tribals, whom the Congress has neglected for years,'' Shah said.